-The proposed approach to describe a model for the Recommender System follows a sequence of steps in order to describe a model of the system.
-In the first step the conceptual system is broken down into 3 subsystems (i.e. the Data Subsystem, the Contextual Risk Subsystems and the Privacy Subsystem) to discuss the impact of the privacy and the risk factor on the overall objective of the system i.e. to produce the recommendations.
-This step also involves the introduction of an agent based approach where each subsystems is considered to be operated by one or more agents in order to accomplish the objective of that subsystem.
+The proposed approach to model the RPRS follows a sequence of steps in order to produce a model of the system (Figure 2).
+In the first step the system is conceptually broken down into three subsystems (i.e. the Data Subsystem, the Contextual Risk Subsystem and the Privacy Subsystem) to consider the impact of the privacy and the risk factor on the overall objective of the system, which is to produce recommendations.
+This step also involves the introduction of an agent-based approach where each subsystem is assumed to be modeled by one or more agents in order to accomplish the objective of that subsystem.